FIXTradingCommunity/fixp-specification/v1-1/doc/07UsageExamples.md

 #### Invalid request timestamp

-For example – Timestamp follows Unix Epoch semantics and is to be sent with nanosecond level precision but Establishment message is sent with Timestamp as Unix Epoch but expressed as number of seconds then it will be rejected.
+For example – Timestamp follows Unix Epoch semantics and is to be sent with nanosecond-level precision but Establishment message is sent with Timestamp as Unix Epoch but expressed as number of seconds then it will be rejected.

 | **Message Received** | **Message Sent**     | **Session ID** | **Timestamp** | **Request Timestamp** | **Code**    | **Reason**               | **Keep Alive Interval** |
 |----------------------|----------------------|----------------|---------------|-----------------------|-------------|--------------------------|-------------------------|